Abbott plans new $500 million infant formula factory - NewsBreak

 What’s behind worrying RSV surge in US children's hospitals?

-Children’s hospitals in parts of the U.S. are seeing a surge in a common respiratory illness that can cause severe breathing problems for babies.
+Children's hospitals in parts of the U.S. are seeing a surge in a common respiratory illness that can cause severe breathing problems for babies.
 RSV cases fell dramatically two years ago as the pandemic shut down schools, day cares and businesses.
 With restrictions easing in the summer of 2021, doctors saw an alarming increase in what is normally a fall and winter virus.
-Now, it’s back again.
-And doctors are bracing for the possibility that RSV, flu and COVID-19 could combine to stress hospitals.
-“I’m calling it an emergency,” said Dr. Juan Salazar of Connecticut Children’s Hospital, where RSV has caused a shuffling of patients into playrooms and other spaces not normally used for beds.
-The institution explored using a National Guard field hospital, but has set aside that option for now.
+Now, it's back again.
+And doctors are bracing for how RSV, flu and COVID-19 could combine to stress hospital resources.“I'm calling it an emergency,” said Dr. Juan Salazar of Connecticut Children’s Hospital, where RSV has caused a...

+The pandemic increased birthrates — here’s why the ‘COVID baby boom’ happened

+Birth rates saw an increase in 2021, following a decline the year prior.
+Here’s why it happened

 Study Involving Babies Ranks Massachusetts #1–And Not In A Good Way